AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/dapp-staking/for-devs/index.md

 dApp Staking introduces the concept of a tier system for dApps.
 It's important to fully understand the [tier mechanism](/docs/learn/dapp-staking/dapp-staking-protocol.md#tier-system) before proceeding with dApp Staking application and registration as a dApp owner.

 dApp Staking uses reward tiers (each with a limited number of slots), and where applicable assigns ranks within tiers so dApp rewards are determined deterministically by **tier + rank**.
-Tier capacity for dApp staking is calculated at the start of each period based on the ASTR price as described [here](/docs/learn/dapp-staking/dapp-staking-protocol.md#tier-system).
+The protocol uses a **fixed maximum of 16 slots** distributed across all tiers, providing predictability and stability to the tier system.

 The slots allocated to each tier can be viewed on the [dApp Staking Page](https://portal.astar.network/astar/dapp-staking/discover) of the Astar Portal.